urql-graphql/urql/docs/guides.md

 > how to wait for an asynchronous request to complete when
 > necessary before letting operations through.

-So let's start with a basic template for an exchange
+So let's start with the basic template for an exchange

 ```js
 import { pipe } from 'wonka';